Skip to Main Content

 Polish Folk & Fashion Heritage

-Access to Poland's rich costume traditions, from the intricate floral embroidery of Lowicz and Highland folk dress to Krakow's elegant fashion scene and Warsaw's contemporary Nowy Swiat boulevard.
+Access to Poland's rich costume traditions, from the intricate floral embroidery of Lowicz and Highland folk dress to Krakow's elegant fashion scene and Warsaw's modern Nowy Swiat boulevard.

 02.